WHAT ARE GOVERNORS?

 Our school Governors are:

 I have been a Foundation Governor at St. Mary’s since 2002, following a teaching career in both secondary and primary schools.
-I was the Deputy Headteacher at St. Mary’s from 1991 until 2000, finally retiring in 2007.
-I have lived in Littleborough since 1970 and have two daughters, one is a Teacher and the other is a biological scientist, and four granddaughters.
-Outside of school business and family, my interests are sport and theatre – I played cricket and football, when I was younger, and I am currently Set Designer at The Curtain Theatre in Rochdale.
+I was the Deputy Headteacher at St. Mary’s from 1991 until 2000, before finally retiring in 2007.
+I have lived in Littleborough since 1970 and have two daughters, one is a teacher and the other is a histologist with Cancer Research UK, and four granddaughters.
+Outside of school business and family, my interests are sport and theatre – I played cricket and football when I was younger.
+I have a season ticket for Rochdale AFC and I am currently Set Designer at The Curtain Theatre in Rochdale.
 As a Governor, I am committed to doing what I can to support the school for the benefit of our wonderful children.

 As the Headteacher of St. Mary’s, I am also a school Governor.
 I have been the Headteacher here since 2013 and am really proud of what we, as a school, have achieved; high standards but also the education of the ‘whole child’ in which I believe passionately.
 The Governors ensure that we always put our children at the heart of all we do and that we continuously strive for excellence at St. Mary’s whilst providing a fun and happy place to learn.
 As Headteacher, I am always very busy but in my spare time I love spending time with my family.
 I have two grown up children, a son and daughter.
 My daughter lives at home and my son lives in Scotland!
 I enjoy socialising, eating out and when I can I walk, run or go to the gym – I used to run a lot and ran the London Marathon several years ago.
 I also have a slight wild streak and parachuted out of a plane a few years ago!
 I also love travelling and visiting interesting places.